embedded-office/canopen-stack/docs/docs/api/parameter/index.md

   | Value | `uint32_t` | value, when reading this parameter group |

   Note: The data within this structure must never be manipulated without the corresponding class member functions.
 This can lead to unpredictable behavior of the node.

+  The following table describes the API functions of the CANopen parameter module.
+These functions are implemented within the source file: `co_para.c/h`

 </div>